RedisLabs/spark-redis/README.md

 Type :help for more information.
 ...
 ```
-To read data from Redis Cluster, you can use the library by loading the implicits from `com.redislab.provider.redis._` .
+To read data from Redis Cluster, you can use the library by loading the implicits from `com.redislabs.provider.redis._` .

 In the example we can see how to read from Redis Cluster.
 ```
-scala> import com.redislab.provider.redis._
+scala> import com.redislabs.provider.redis._
 scala> val keysRDD = sc.fromRedisKeyPattern(("127.0.0.1", 7000), "*", 5)
 scala> val kvRDD = keysRDD.getKV
 scala> val hashRDD = keysRDD.getHash